 I therefore decided to ask USA based Dr. Jeffrey Rapaport on whether he would be willing to grant a free PRP treatment session (will probably involve at least 2 sessions) to one of this blog’s readers.
 To my pleasant surprise, he has agreed.

 The biggest complaint about PRP from numerous hair loss forum members and blog readers is that it is a ripoff considering that there are no guarantees that the treatment will work.
 So now we finally have a doctor who is confident in the treatment and willing to offer one person free session(s).

 Will PRP regrow hair on totally bald regions of your scalp that have been barren for many years?
 No. Will it make existing hair stronger or even temporarily reverse miniaturization?
 I feel like there is now sufficient enough evidence that this is a good possibility, albeit never guaranteed.

 PRP Prize Drawing Rules

 This is the second ever prize drawing that I am posting on this blog.
-The first one for a laser helmet was a learning and very time consuming experience for me (make sure to read post 1 and post 2 regarding that first prize drawing).
+The first one for a laser helmet was a learning and very time consuming experience for me.
 This one is even more difficult, but I hope to not spend as much time as before since most of you know the gist of the selection process.

 - As with the last prize drawing, please enter this contest by writing a comment to this blog post saying “I am in” or something related that is a few words long.
 You can add a reason for why you feel like you want the treatment, but it won’t sway me in my final decision as that is based on a random number generation.
 People posting double entries or irrelevant comments will be automatically disbarred from the final random prize drawing entry list.
 Relevant questions about this prize drawing or about the PRP procedure are encouraged.
 No insults whatsoever.